4d/docs/docs/FormObjects/properties_Appearance.md

 ## Vertical Scroll Bar

-A tool allowing the user to move the viewing area up and down.
+An interface tool allowing the user to move the viewing area up and down.

+> Picture objects can have scrollbars when the display format of the picture is set to “Truncated (non-centered).”

+Available values:
+- Yes: The scrollbar is always visible, even when it is not necessary (in other words, when the size of the object contents is smaller than that of the frame).
+- No: The scrollbar is never visible.
+- Automatic: The scrollbar appears automatically whenever necessary (in other words, when the size of the object contents is greater than that of the frame).

+> If a text input object does not have a scroll bar, the user can scroll the information using the arrow keys.

 #### JSON Grammar